The following incidents were reported between Sept. 22 to Sept. 25 • The Malibu Times

 Burglary

-A vehicle parked near Ramirez Canyon Road was broken into and ransacked.
-The victim returned to their vehicle after a hike and saw the front driver-side door had been damaged and their backpack, debit cards, and $50 in cash were stolen.
+A vehicle parked near Escondido Park hiking trail was broken into and ransacked.
+The victim said their driver-side window was shattered and the their gym bag filled with $600 in gym equipment was taken.
 There were no security cameras available for evidence.

 Burglary